-- Whole school Masses, ensuring we celebrate Holy Days of Obligation when they occur during the school year. - Class masses for KS1 prepared by the children and for the children.
-These masses are smaller and more personal to the children - House Masses for KS2 prepared by the children and teachers of the house for the children and parents.
-These masses are smaller than the whole school and give the children the opportunity to gather in their house to worship, learn about and pray for their house saint. - Whole school liturgies - Class Liturgies are held at least twice a week.
-A liturgy is prepared by the children and celebrated in their own class. - Children will be encouraged to participate in school-lead Sunday masses
+• Whole school Masses, ensuring we celebrate Holy Days of Obligation when they occur during the school year.

+- Class Liturgical Prayer for KS1 prepared by the children and for the children.
+These are smaller and more personal to the children - Class Mass for KS2 prepared by the children and teachers for the children and parents.
+These masses are smaller than the whole school and give the children the opportunity to gather in their class to worship, learn about and pray for their school, family, friends etc. - Whole school liturgical prayer - Class Liturgical Prayer are held at least twice a week.
+Liturgical prayer is prepared by the children and celebrated in their own class. - Children will be encouraged to participate in school-lead Sunday masses

 Collective worship celebrates and shows the very best of our faith and offers a tangible articulation of God's love for all regardless of our differences, cultures, or beliefs.

-Approved by:

-Chair of Governors Headteacher